thingsboard/thingsboard.github.io/_includes/docs/tutorials/telemetry-delta-calculation.md

 The alarm trigger condition has been successfully added.

-{% include images-gallery.html imageCollection="adding-alarm-rule-2" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="adding-alarm-rule-2" %}

 <br>